seanconlon29/Tap-into-Your-Tastes/README.md

 ## Repository Structure

 ```
+├── Illustrations                           <- Visuals needed for README.md
+├── Models                                  <- Data files used in analysis
+├── Notebooks                               <- Jupyter notebooks dedicated to data exploration and modeling
 ├── data                                    <- CSV data files
-├── Notebooks                               <- Jupyter notebooks dedicated to data exploration and modeling
-├── Models                                  <- Data files used in analysis
-├── Final_Notebook                          <- Notebook containing details about analysis and models
 ├── Collaborative-Based_Model.ipynb         <- Narrative documentation of Collaborative analysis in Jupyter notebook
 ├── Content-Based_Model.ipynb               <- Narrative documentation of Content-Based analysis in Jupyter notebook
+├── Final_Notebook                          <- Notebook containing details about analysis and models
 ├── Location-Based_Model.ipynb              <- Narrative documentation of Location-Based analysis in Jupyter notebook
+├── Presentation.pdf                        <- PDF version of project presentation
 ├── README.md                               <- A Overall Summary in README form of this project
-├── Presentation.pdf                        <- PDF version of project presentation
 ```